ASNA/Wings-Sass/README.md

 6. To facilitate working with Sass, install the Microsoft "Web Essentials" package for Visual Studio 2013 from here: https://visualstudiogallery.msdn.microsoft.com/56633663-6799-41d7-9df7-0f2a504ca361

 Notice that all the files in this repository have the extension `.scss`.
-This is the extension that identifies the file as Sass (Syntactically Awesome Cascasing Style Sheet).
-Note also that most of the files start with `_` (underscore). `scss` files that DO NOT start with `_` (underscore) will produce automatically a `css` file with same name.
+This extension identifies the file as Sass (Syntactically Awesome Cascasing Style Sheet).
+Note also that most of the files start with `_` (underscore). `scss` files that DO NOT start with `_` (underscore) will automatically produce a `css` file with same name.
 In addition, a `.min.css` file is created by the Sass compiler, with an efficient (compact) version of the corresponding `css` file.
 For more information on Sass, please refer to http://sass-lang.com

 ## Usage

-If the installation is complete, your folder ~Themes\Current\Styles will have a new `Framework.css`, `Framework.min.css`, `Theme.css` and `Theme.min.css` files.
+If the installation is complete, your folder ~Themes\Current\Styles will have new `Framework.css, Framework.min.css, Theme.css` and `Theme.min.css` files.

 Locate the file '_config.scss` in the ~Themes\Current\Styles folder.